 Cervical spine operation

-A cervical spine operation is a type of procedure aimed to treat the painful symptoms of conditions that develop in the upper, or cervical, spine.
+A cervical spine operation is a type of procedure aimed to treat the painful symptoms of conditions that develop in the cervical (upper) spine.

-Generally, a cervical spine operation is considered a last resort method of treatment.
-Unless the condition becomes a medical emergency, patients are often required to undergo several months of conservative treatment for pain relief before surgery becomes an option.
-In many cases, a cervical spine operation can be avoided altogether with a series of nonsurgical therapies.
+Generally, a cervical spine operation is considered a last-resort method of treatment.
+Unless the condition becomes a medical emergency, patients will usually first attempt a course of conservative treatment for pain relief before surgery becomes an option.
+In many cases, a cervical spine operation can be avoided altogether with a series of doctor recommended nonsurgical therapies.

 The most common conservative treatments for cervical spine conditions include: